This course is available in Paper format and Online.

 Data Protection: All data supplied will be held in accordance with the Data Protection Regulations.
 Where an email address is supplied by the applicant we assume permission to use this address to communicate information relevant to the chosen programme of study.

-Advanced Project Management Level 4
+Advanced Project Management at QLS Level 4

 Course code: BSM26

 Delivery method: Paper Based or Online